deebloo/worker/README.md

 ```

 #### $worker.loadScripts
-Sometimes you need to load functions into your worker. $worker.loadScripts loads a list of NAMED function declarations into the web worker that can be used by the worker
+Sometimes you need to load functions into your worker. $worker.loadScripts loads a list of functions into the web worker that can be used by the worker

 | Arg     | Type    | desctiption |
 | --------|---------|-------|